Minimal Strong Foliations in Skew-products of Iterated Function Systems: Minimality in robustly transitive circle IFS

 \subsubsection{Exceptional minimal sets.}

 Consider a group $G$ of homeomorphisms of the circle.
+A symmetric finite family $\mathscr{F}$ of homeomorphisms of the circle is a \emph{generating system} for $G$ if $G=\left \langle \mathscr{F} \right \rangle^{+}$.
 By a \emph{$G$-orbit}, we understand the action of $G$ at a point $x \in \mathbb{S}^1$, that is, the set of points $G(x) = \{ g(x) : g \in G \}$.
 A subset $B \subset \mathbb{S}^1$ is \emph{$G$-invariant} if $g(B) = B$ for all $g \in G$.
 We say that a {$G$-invariant} subset $A \subset \mathbb{S}^1$ is \emph{minimal} for $G$ if the $G$-orbit of $x$ is dense in $A$ for all $x \in A$.
 Recall that a set $K$ is a Cantor set if it is compact, totally disconnected, perfect, and uncountable.
 A set is totally disconnected if its connected components are singletons, and perfect if it is closed and has no isolated points.
-There are only three possible options for $G$~\cite{Navas,Gh01}: \begin{enumerate}[itemsep=0.1cm] \item there is a finite $G$-orbit, \item every $G$-orbit is dense on the circle, or \item there is a unique $G$-invariant minimal Cantor set. \end{enumerate} If $G(x)$ has finitely many different elements, it is called a \emph{finite orbit}, while if its closure is $S^1$, it is called a \emph{dense orbit}.
+There are only three possible options for $G$~\cite{Navas,Gh01}: \begin{enumerate}[itemsep=0.1cm] \item there is a finite $G$-orbit, \item every $G$-orbit is dense on the circle, or \item there is a unique $G$-invariant minimal Cantor set. \end{enumerate} If $G(x)$ has finitely many different elements, it is called a \emph{finite orbit}, while if its closure is $\mathbb{S}^1$, it is called a \emph{dense orbit}.
 In the second conclusion, the group $G$ is said to be \emph{minimal}.
 In this case, every closed $G$-invariant set is either empty or coincides with the whole space $\mathbb{S}^1$.
 The Cantor set $K$ in the third conclusion is usually called an \emph{exceptional minimal set}.
 This Cantor set $K$ satisfies

 Notice that these properties are equivalent to saying that $K$ is minimal with respect to the inclusion of $G$-invariant closed sets.